Skip to main content

 Frame shampoo by cleanse feel and routine role

-A shampoo placeholder belongs at the start of the wash-day sequence.
-Copy should describe the cleanse feel and routine role without implying a medical scalp effect.
+Shampoo belongs at the start of the wash-day sequence.
+Product guidance should describe cleanse feel and routine role without implying a medical scalp effect.

 Readers comparing products may want to know whether a formula feels gentle, clarifying, creamy, or lightweight.